Hilson-Alex/Butterfly/README.md

 For now, to get the compiler you just need to download the executable [here](https://github.com/Hilson-Alex/Butterfly/releases/tag/0.1.0)
 This probably will change on later versions with the need to get resources

+> You can see a tutorial about configuring the environment variables [here.](https://www.c-sharpcorner.com/article/how-to-addedit-path-environment-variable-in-windows-11/)

 ### Using The Compiler

 The Butterfly compiler receive a directory with one or more *.bf* files inside.

-To use the compiler you can either add the path to the `Path` environment variable on windows and then use it like this:
+If you used the installer or added the [/out](./out) folder to the `Path` environment variable, then you can just use it like this:

 ```shell
 butterfly <folder_with_bf_files>
 ```

-> You can see a tutorial about configuring the environment variables [here.](https://www.c-sharpcorner.com/article/how-to-addedit-path-environment-variable-in-windows-11/)

 Or, alternatively, you can just specify the path to the executable as follows: